KoryrKoryr/Korir-Farm-Management/README.md

 Enter your choice (1-6):
 ```

-- `python cli.py order-management` to run the order management command.Expect the following output:
+- `python cli.py order-management` to run the order management command.
+Expect the following output:

 ```
 *********************************